 The KSM token began trading before the DOT token, opening at a price of $1.71 in December 2019.
 The price quickly dipped and headed into 2020 just below $1.20.
 After bouncing between $1 and $1.20 for January and the beginning of February price began moving higher.
 It continued climbing steadily higher through mid-August, when it hit levels above $14 and then took off higher in response to the launch of the Polkadot mainnet.

-Price hit an all-time high of $60.04 on September 3, 2020 and has retreated since.
-As of mid-October 2020 the price has been more than halved from the all-time high, trading at $27.85 and holding the 58th position in terms of largest market capitalization (according to Coinmarketcap).
+Price hit a staggering all-time high of $621.71 on May 18, 2021 and has retreated since.
+The KSM token is currently trading at $214.42 and firmly holding the 50th position in terms of largest market capitalization (according to Coinmarketcap).

 How High might KSM Go?